anderulf/ELK-14-Methods-and-Algorithms-for-Power-Systems/README.md

-# ELK-14: Methods and Algorithms for Power-Systems
+# ELK-14: Methods and Algorithms for Power Systems

 Specialization course for electric power engineering program at NTNU